LangII/GoCalc/README.md

 \
 **Overview:**\
 \
-Developing artificial intelligence to play the board game of Go, where the program's primary purpose is not necessarily be a great Go player, but instead to explain to users why the AI makes the decisions that it does, and where the information to make the decisions come from.\
+Developing artificial intelligence to play the board game of Go, where the program's primary purpose is not necessarily be a great Go player, but instead to explain to users why the AI makes the decisions that it does, and explain where the information to make the decisions come from.\
 \
 Primary external libraries used:  kivy, tensorflow, keras, numpy, pandas, and matplotlib.\
 \